 - Fence Size: 38 x 4-3/4 (L x H) (In.)

 - Cutting Capacity: 8 x ½ (W x D) (In.)

 - Cutter Head Speed (RPM): 7,000

 - Knife Size: 8 x 11/16 x 1/8 (L x W x T) (In.)

 - New users may be overwhelmed at first

-Jet is another one of those manufacturers known for their quality power tools, and the Jet JJ-8CS is worthy of being included in a best jointers list.
+Jet is one of those manufacturers known for their quality indoor appliances like portable air conditioners and also power tools, and the Jet JJ-8CS is worthy of being included in a best jointers list.
 First off, the cast iron bed is quite long (66-1/2 inches long and 9 inches wide) and it has been machined to precision point.

 A close inspection of jointer shows that it has sizable hand wheels that make it easy to adjust the height of the infeed and outfeed table height.
 The cast iron fence is well-designed as well and comes with 45 and 90 degree positive stops.
 Size and power are very evident in the Jet jointer with its heavy cutter head with its three knives, and with the knives and the powerful motor, the results are of the highest quality.